IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 As we know, IA is an independent verification function.
 Auditors can and do use automated, independently implemented computerized applications as part of their audit coverages.
 On occasion, these audit routines are integrated into operations, while still being independently controlled by audit.

 Software systems, for example, from companies like CaseWare Analytics, ACL, and Oversight Systems are among the leaders in providing software to internal audit.
-A good example is from CaseWare, which took over development of the IDEA data extraction software from the Canadian Institute to Chartered Accountants in the 1980s.
-They continue to make improvements for new and better technologies.
+A good example is from CaseWare, which took over the development of the IDEA data extraction software from the Canadian Institute to Chartered Accountants in the 1980s.
+They continue to make improvements to new and better technologies.
 Today the latest version (10), is easy to use and includes features like dashboards and visualizations.

 In addition, in the last decade they added a new product CaseWare Monitor, which takes feeds of data from IDEA, ACL, or applications such as SAP and provides continuous controls monitoring; independently monitoring controls and transactions across multiple businesses and systems and detecting breakdowns in internal controls.

-Similarly, ACL has also continued to advance their offerings.
+Similarly, ACL has also continued to advance its offerings.
 Oversight Systems recently converted their offerings to cloud versions and most vendors are offering their software in a software as a service (SaaS) model, eliminating the upfront capital investment.
 I give a lot of credit for the expansion of automated auditing by IA to the advances in the software offerings from these companies.

 The IIA report provides a closer look at monitoring the effectiveness of IC.
 Monitoring is a key component of the COSO framework for IC.3 It is an integral element of management’s system of IC.
 Automated Continuous Monitoring (CM) is the use of technology to monitor something, for most audits, the initial focus may be to monitor an internal control.
 However, for management CM is an evolving use of technology to improve, not only controls, but also operations integrity, transaction accuracy, and customer satisfaction.